adnanbhanji/EU-Chatbot-Reco-System/README.md

 # EU-Chatbot-Reco-System

-### 🌍 The Challenge:
+### 🌍 Project Description

 Compliance with EU Commission environmental carbon emission reporting mandates can be a laborious process, prone to human error, and costly in terms of time and resources.

-### 🤖 The Solution:

-Introducing the WhatsApp-based chatbot designed to streamline and simplify carbon emission reporting, ensuring compliance with EU Commission standards.
+This project aims to solve this with a WhatsApp-based chatbot designed to streamline and simplify carbon emission reporting, ensuring compliance with EU Commission reporting standards.

 ### 🔑 Key Features & Benefits: